Schema-Overseer/schema-overseer-local/README.md

     - and it is easily extensible.

 - **Q:** Why I have to use type hinting in builders?<br>
   **A:** `schema-overseer-local` uses the same pattern as `pydantic` and `FastAPI` for input and output validation in both runtime and static analysis.
 It provides an extra layer of defense against code errors.
-Also it ensures proper data formats, even if your code is not entirely correctly typed or not checked with static analysis tools like [mypy](https://mypy-lang.org/).
+Even if your code is not entirely correctly typed or not checked with static analysis tools like [mypy](https://mypy-lang.org/), the data is still validated.

 ## Usage